Skip to content

 zmin float

 altitude AGL, in m, above which we look for clouds.
-We recommend using the same value as used in the extrapolation_low_layers method.
+We recommend using the same value as used in the extrapolation_low_layers method (only for 'vg' method).

 0.0